 If you’ve ever hosted Thanksgiving dinner, you know it’s a lot of work.
 Not only does the prep and cooking feel like an exhausting three-ring circus, but then there’s the clean-up with which to contend.
 The benefits are clear—precious moments with family and friends, time-honored traditions, delicious food, and incredible leftovers.
 But, guess what?
-You can have all of this without the hustle by taking advantage of one of the many chain restaurants open for Thanksgiving in 2018.
+You can have all of this without the hustle by taking advantage of one of the many chain restaurants open on Thanksgiving in 2019.

 When you’re feeling the urge to hang up your apron, maybe just this once, give one of these institutions a try for a warm plate and great company without the fuss.
 Check with your nearest location of any given restaurant to make sure they are indeed participating.